 Leads to: A Level Business Studies or Level 3 NCEA Business Studies.

 YEAR 13 BUSINESS STUDIES (A2)

-Entry Requirements: AS Grade 'D' or above in Business Studies is recommended.
+Entry Requirements: AS Grade 'D' or above in 12CBS.

 Course Description: The Business Studies syllabus enables candidates to understand and appreciate the nature and scope of business, and the role business plays in society.